x-limitless-x/blakedrumm.com/_posts/2023-04-19-how-to-change-reporting-to-use-kerberos-instead-of-ntlm.markdown

 ### :memo: Manually set SSRS SPN's

--The following command allows you to set the SPN's for the SSRS Server:
+- The following command allows you to set the SPN's for the SSRS Server:
   ```
   setspn -s http/<computer-name>.<domain-name> <domain>\<domain-user-account>
   ```